elixir-toniq/raft/README.md

 Raft provides users with an api for building consistent (as defined by CAP), distributed state machines.
 It does this using the raft leader election and concensus protocol as described in the [original paper](https://raft.github.io/raft.pdf).
-Logs are persisted using rocksdb and provides an adapter for using alternative storage mechanisms.
+Logs are persisted using rocksdb but Raft provides a pluggable storage adapter for utilizing other storage engines.

 ## Installation